I Should Have Said Something Sooner

 But God sees things we don’t.
 He knows what needs to be in place.
 He knows what needs to change in us, around us, and through us before we step into what He’s prepared.

-There have been times in my life when I was convinced something should have happened already.
-I thought the timing made sense, the desire was right, and the door should have opened by now.
-But with time comes perspective.
-Looking back, I can see moments where I was asking for something good before I was truly ready for it.
-In other seasons, I was ready but other pieces were not yet in place.
-What felt frustrating then often makes more sense now.
-Delay can be painful, but it is not always punishment.
-Sometimes it is protection, preparation, or the mercy of God working beyond what we can see.
+I can remember times when I was certain something should have happened already.
+In my mind, the timing made sense and the door should have opened by then.
+But time has a way of changing perspective.
+Later, I could see moments when I wanted something good before I was ready for it, and other times when I was ready but the bigger picture was not.
+What once felt frustrating often makes more sense now.
+Delay can hurt, but it is not always punishment.
+Sometimes God is doing work you cannot yet see.

 There have been times where I thought something wasn’t going to happen… only to realize later it wasn’t a “no”… it was a “not yet.”